About the Foundation

 At the Lemieux Foundation, Dr. Urbach serves on the Austin’s Playrooms Advisory Board.

 Lauren Lemieux is a wealth management banking advisor at PNC Wealth Management.
 She was born and raised in Pittsburgh, and she is Mario and Nathalie Lemieux’s oldest daughter.
 Lauren first started at PNC as a summer intern and then was offered a spot in the Wealth Management Development program.
-At PNC, she also serves on their Recognizing Emerging Professionals group and the Diversity and Inclusion Council.
-Lauren attended Babson College and received a Bachelor of Science degree in Finance in 2015.
+At PNC, she serves on their Recognizing Emerging Professionals group.
+Lauren is also a member of the UPMC Children’s Hospital of Pittsburgh Trust.
+She attended Babson College and received a Bachelor of Science degree in Finance in 2015.

 Nancy Angus has served the Mario Lemieux Foundation since 1998.
 She manages and oversees all of the Foundation’s business activities, fundraising events and execution of the Foundation’s strategic plan.
 She also facilitates all of the Foundation’s charitable giving and maintains contact with key sponsors, donors and community leaders.
 With nearly 25 years of experience, she has held positions outside of Pittsburgh with the Ohio House of Representatives, Central Park Conservancy and UST, Inc. A proud graduate of Indiana University, Bloomington, Indiana, Ms. Angus is also a graduate of Leadership Pittsburgh XXVIII.
 Nancy lives in the northern suburbs of Pittsburgh with her husband and their three children.
 In her free time, she enjoys cooking, reading and playing endless games of fetch with her Labrador Retriever!